sebamen/foxpro_plastic_diff_merge/README.txt

-*Note 3: We will use this on the GUI as a trick to convert to text or to binary *Note 4: You can add Notepad++ too, it's useful to see text files directly from Plastic GUI
+*Note 3: We will use this on the GUI as a trick to convert to text or to binary *Note 4: You can add Notepad++ too, it's useful to see text files directly from Plastic GUI *Note 5: It's a good idea to create shortcuts of this programs: "Normalize_FileNames.vbs",
+		"Convert_VFP9_BIN_2_PRG.vbs", "Convert_VFP9_PRG_2_BIN.vbs" and "FoxBin2Prg.exe" and copy theese
+		acceses into "SendTo" folder of your Windows profile, so you can use this options from contextual Windows File Manager menu, right-clicking over a selected file or directory and choosing the required option